AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 Xerxes’ new bridge was a success, and his army finally crossed the Hellespont and invaded Greece.
 But Xerxes’ victory was short-lived.
 The Greeks defeated him at the Battle of Salamis, and he was forced to retreat.

-A.I., Xerses of Battle of Thermopylae.
+Xerxes of the Battle of Thermopylae.

 1814 — by Jacques Louis David — Image by © The Gallery Collection/Corbis